room-15/blog/_posts/2015-03-16-website-material-design.md

 ---
 layout: post
-title: Websites shoud keep up with Material Design
+title: Websites should keep up with Material Design
 ---

 [Material Design](http://www.google.com/design/spec/material-design/) has been around for quite some time now, and many apps are adopting the new design.
 Not only apps, but many websites are doing that too.
 But there's a difference between an app and a website.
 For example, websites can't change the color of the Action Bar (of the browser).
 But now, it turns out that Google Chrome supports this.